 img

-Difference Between a Digital Good and a Digital Product:
+Difference Between a Digital Good and a Digital Product

 All downloadable assets are considered digital products.
 This includes video and audio content, graphics, eBooks, graphics, and more.
 But, e-commerce, falls under the concept of digital goods.
 And it is more relevant to the value they bring.
+Digital product development is a pure work of art and technology.

-What Are the Basic Requirements of a Digital Product?
+What are the Basic Requirements of a Digital Product?

 • A value proposition intended to solve a specific problem